 Go to transportation.ccsd.net and click “Check eligibility“.
 Students must be registered for school prior to receiving transportation services.
 Parents must complete the CCF-705 and check the box requesting transportation.
 If all information remains the same from year to year, it is not necessary to re-register a student for transportation.

 All students are expected to wear proper attire to school in order to foster an environment that promotes learning.
 The school administration has the right to designate which types of clothing or appearance disrupt or detract from the educational program and may be a potential safety hazard.
 CCSD Regulation 5131 and Policy 5131 establish the guidelines for proper dress and for Standard Student Attire (see SSA topic.)

 All CCSD campuses offer Content Based English Language Instruction.
 Students will be taught the English language while learning grade-level appropriate curriculum.
 Students new to the District will be initially assessed in their English language proficiency within the first 30 days of school, and ELL students are tested annually to measure English language growth.
 Depending on the campus, some schools have extended school days or before/after school programs to assist students in their learning of subject matter and English.
-See the section on Zoom Schools below for information on the ELL focus at those schools.

 - One form of proof of address, such as a recent utility bill, rental/lease agreement, sales contract or mortgage statement.
 A driver’s license, telephone bill, and/or cable bill are unacceptable forms of address verification.
 If you are living with a friend or relative, a notarized letter, signed by the owner/renter stating that their address is your place of residence, is required.
 If you do not have this documentation because of a temporary or homeless situation, contact the Homeless Outreach Program Office at 702-855-6682.